 She recently received her Certification of Nonprofit Resource Management and Certification in Nonprofit Finance and Accounting Essentials.
 She currently volunteers at Community Bible Church and Suder Elementary.
 JWalker@GirlsIncATL.org

-Michelle Graves, Center Director
+Michelle Graves, Director of Programs

 Michelle has a passion to help others achieve their personal success.
 She endeavors to work with youth to uncover hidden talents, overcome obstacles, enhance confidence, and help them to realize that success is within their reach but comes with hard work and determination.
 Oprah Winfrey once said, “You only have to believe that you can succeed, that you can be whatever your heart desires, be willing to work for it, and you can have it.”